 Bear in mind boarding catteries will only accept cats who are up to date on their vaccines.

 Recommendations are that an adult cat with no prior history should receive two F3 vaccinations spaced four weeks apart followed by a booster shot at 12 months and then every 3 years for low-risk cats.

 Speak to your veterinarian about vaccinating an immunocompromised cat, such as one with feline immunodeficiency virus.
 He may recommend only using killed vaccines.

-Live vaccinations should be avoided as they can cross the placenta and cause deformities in the developing kittens.
-Always speak to your veterinarian about any medications or vaccines for your pregnant cat, in many cases, it is safer to wait until the cat has delivered and weaned her kittens.
+Always speak to your veterinarian about any medications or vaccines for your pregnant cat; in many cases, it is safer to wait until the cat has delivered and weaned her kittens.

-If you are planning to fly your cat to another country it is essential you check to see what vaccinations are necessary as this can vary from country to country.
-Most cats will be issued with a ‘pet passport’ which will show the cat is up to date on his vaccinations.
+If you are planning to fly your cat to another country, it is essential you check to see what vaccinations are necessary as this can vary from country to country.
+Cats who travel overseas will receive a pet passport which will show the cat is up to date on his vaccinations.
 You will need to find out what vaccinations your cat will require well ahead of time.
-For example in many countries, the rabies vaccination must have been administered at least 30 days prior to travel.
-The best place to start is with your veterinarian who should be able to advise you on what steps you need to take to ensure your cat is adequately vaccinated.
+For example in many countries, cats must receive the rabies vaccine at least 30 days before travel.